 Options: No, thanks / OK

 Landing page: Your app listing

 If they answered “Not really”: Would you mind giving us feedback?

 Landing page: Feedback form/email (not your app listing) – This gives you the opportunity to solve the issue and improve your app

 5. Create a push notification strategy

 As a related point, native app push notifications can be used beyond requesting app reviews—they can be used as a direct marketing channel as well.

-For the cannabis industry, in particular, 75% of customers who install dispensary apps opt-in to receive push notifications, with a promising open rate of 20% to 25%.
+For highly regulated markets, in particular, 75% of customers who install apps opt-in to receive push notifications, with a promising open rate of 20% to 25%.
 This means you have fertile ground to increase your conversions and sales.